pwwang/pipen-board/README.md

 Configure and run pipen pipelines from the web

 Required Arguments:
   pipeline              The pipeline and the CLI arguments to run the pipeline.
-                        For the pipeline either
+For the
-                        `/path/to/pipeline.py:<pipeline>` or
+                        pipeline either `/path/to/pipeline.py:<pipeline>` or
-                        `<module.submodule>:<pipeline>` `<pipeline>` must be an
-                        instance of `Pipen` and running the pipeline should be called under `__name__ == '__main__'.
+                        `<module.submodule>:<pipeline>` `<pipeline>` must be an instance of `Pipen` and running the pipeline should be called under `__name__ == '__main__'.

-Options:
+Optional Arguments:
   -h, --help            show help message and exit
   -p PORT, --port PORT  Port to serve the UI wizard [default: 18521] -a FILE, --additional FILE
                         Additional arguments for the pipeline, in YAML, INI, JSON or TOML format.
 Can have sections `ADDITIONAL_OPTIONS` and `RUNNING_OPTIONS`.
-It can also
-                        have other sections and items to override the configurations generated from the pipeline.
-If the pipeline is provided as a python script, such as `/path/to/pipeline.py:<pipeline>`, and `<pipeline>`
+                        It can also have other sections and items to override the configurations generated from the pipeline.
+If the pipeline is provided as a python script, such as `/path/to/pipeline.py:<pipeline>`, and `<pipeline>` runs under
-                        runs under `__name__ == '__main__'`, the additional
-                        file can also be specified as `auto` to generate a `RUNNING OPTIONS/Local` section to run the pipeline locally.
+                        `__name__ == '__main__'`, the additional file can also be specified as `auto` to generate a `RUNNING OPTIONS/Local` section to run the pipeline locally.
   --loglevel {auto,debug,info,warning,error,critical}
                         The logging level.
 If `auto`, it will be set to `debug` if `--dev` is set, otherwise `info`. [default: auto] --dev                 Run the pipeline in development/debug mode.
 This will reload the server when changes are made to this package and reload the pipeline when page reloads for new configurations.
 Page cache is also disabled in this mode.
   -w WORKDIR, --workdir WORKDIR
-                        The working directory of the pipeline. [default:
+                        The working directory of the pipeline. [default: .pipen] -s SCHEMA_DIR, --schema-dir SCHEMA_DIR
-                        .pipen]
+                        The directory to store the configuration schemas. [default: ~/.pipen- board]
 ```

 ## Describing arguments in docstring